LackOfMorals/lackofmorals.github.io/_posts/2024-11-06-moving-to-query-api-1.md

 ---
-layout: post
+layout: posts
 title: "Moving to Neo4j Query API - Partie Un "
 description: "Say goodbye, wave hello"
 tags: Neo4j PM DevEx QueryAPI  Aura
 ---

 # Considering a move to the Neo4j Query API - Partie Un

 If you're interested in transitioning to the Query API, this post will provide an overview of the key areas to consider and plan for.
 A follow up post post will dive deeper with a worked example.
 While there's no immediate pressure to move from the HTTP API, it's important to note that updates will be limited to critical security and defect fixes.
 All future development effort will be focused on the Query API.

 ---

 ## Embracing differences

 In an ideal world, there would not be any differences between the HTTP and Query APIs.
 When designing the Query API data contracts, our primary goal was to make Developer outcomes easier to achieve compared to what had gone before.
 As we iterated our way along the design and development process, it quickly became apparent that changes would be needed to realise the benefits we set out to achieve.
 Lets delve more into what those changes are and what they mean to you.

 ### URL

 The most obvious change is with the URL.
 The path has changed to support Versioning ( covered in more detail next ) and introduces the name of API itself.
 The latter avoids a namespace collision to allow running of both API so you can gradually move over

 - HTTP API: /db/{db name}
 - Query API: /db/{db name}/query/v2